georgejoseph1994/IOT-Assignment1/README.md

 Each player takes turns rolling the die.
 The first player to score above 30 wins.
 The winner of the game (P1 or P2) will be written into a file called winner.csv with the score and the timestamp.
-To run the game progtam, execute the following command
+To run the game program, execute the following command

 `python3 game.py`